4 Postpartum Recovery Tips That Might Shock You

 My go-to treatment is prevention over cure!
 Global Health Media has an amazing video on correct attachment.
 Breastfeeding can be uncomfortable at first, but it should never be a pinching feeling.

 A tugging sensation is fine and normal.
 Pinching means something isn't quite right and you're better off to break the seal (pop your little finger in the baby's mouth) and seek help and try again.
-In the early stages, positioning is very important, and holding the baby in a way that allows for optimal positioning can feel a little awkward for a new mom.
+In the early stages of postpartum recovery, positioning is very important, and holding the baby in a way that allows for optimal positioning can feel a little awkward for a new mom.

 Feeding through the pain just because the baby is on often leads to sore, damaged nipples and a baby who is nipple-feeding instead of breastfeeding.
 If you do end up with sore nipples, express some colostrum or breast milk on to the nipples and let them air dry.